5 Stoic Principles to Build Self-Confidence

 Imagine this: you’re walking into a big meeting or interview.
 You’ve prepared for weeks, but fear creeps in.
 What if they don’t like me?
 What if I mess up?

-Epictetus, a Stoic philosopher, reminds us: “Some things are up to us, and some things are not.”
+Epictetus reminds us that some things are up to us and some are not.
 You can’t control others’ opinions, but you can control your preparation, attitude, and effort.
 By focusing only on what’s within your power, you reduce anxiety and find confidence in what you can influence.
 This also ties into building a Stoic self-confidence mindset.

 2. Practice Voluntary Discomfort

 True confidence is built by stepping out of your comfort zone.
-Seneca, another great Stoic, encouraged practicing discomfort—like fasting or exposing yourself to challenges.
-Why?
-It conditions your mind to see hardships not as threats, but as opportunities to grow.
+Seneca encouraged practicing discomfort—like fasting or exposing yourself to challenges—so that hardships feel less intimidating when they appear.

 Next time you fear a new experience, remind yourself that discomfort is where growth begins.
 Start small: try speaking up in a meeting or taking a cold shower.
 With every discomfort you conquer, you’ll notice your confidence growing.
 For more on how Stoicism helps eliminate procrastination, check out Stoic habits to eliminate procrastination.